What is Pareto Distribution?

 On a chart, the Pareto distribution is represented by a slowly declining tail, as shown below:

 The chart is defined by the variables α and x.
 It provides two main applications.
 One of the applications is to model the distribution of wealth among individuals in a country.
 The chart shows the extent to which a large portion of wealth in any country is owned by a small percentage of the people living in that country.

-The second application is to model the distribution of city populations, where a large percentage of the population is concentrated in the urban centers and a lower number in the rural areas.
+The second application is to model the distribution of city populations, where a large percentage of the population is concentrated in the urban centers and a lower amount in the rural areas.
 The population in urban centers continues to increase while the rural population continues to decline as younger members of the population migrate to urban centers.

 Practical Applications of the Pareto Distribution

 1. Business Management